DanilSuits/probabilityKata/log.md

 We can, of course, extract the classes, which makes it a bit easier to see the separation in the scopes.

+## REFACTOR

+Java's scoping rules allow us to use a more natural spelling, even within the API.
+So we always get a spelling that looks like

+`<Probablity extends API.Probability<Probability>`